nataliadavtyan/travel-journal/README.md

 * Vite

 ## Project status
-The project is complete and saved as a reference for the students.
+The journal includes information about the dates, locations, and descriptions of the trips.